George Gladir

-George Gladir (September 27, 1925 – April 3, 2013) was an American writer for comic books.
+George Gladir (September 27, 1925 – April 3, 2013) was an American comics writer.
 Primarily known as a scripter for Archie Comics, he co-created that publisher's character Sabrina Spellman, with artist Dan DeCarlo.

 Biography

 George Gladir was born in New York City, the son of Russian immigrants, and attended Stuyvesant High School in Manhattan.
 Serving in the U.S. Army during World War II, he became a German prisoner of war after having taken part in the invasion of Normandy.
 Afterward, he attended the School of Visual Arts in New York before reenlisting in the Army and becoming an intelligence officer serving in Germany during the Korean War.

-He became a full-time comic book writer in 1959, doing one-page gag fillers for Archie Comics' Archie's Joke Book and other titles.
+He became a full-time comic book writer in 1959, doing one-page gag fillers for Archie Comics' Archie's Joke Book as well as for other titles.
 Writer and artist credits were not routinely given in comic books at that time. and Gladir's first confirmed credit is the gag page "Sign Language", drawn by Dan DeCarlo, in Archie's Girls Betty and Veronica #59 (Nov.
 1960).